Oriole Park: Terrapin Park / Oriole Park V, 1914–1944

-The ballpark was across the street, to the north and west, from the existing Oriole Park/American League Park.
-The competition proved too much for the Orioles, who left Baltimore in mid-season 1914.
+The ballpark was across the street, to the north and west, from the existing Oriole Park, also known as American League Park.
+The competition proved too much for the Orioles, who left Baltimore after their home game of August 22, 1914.
 The Federal League closed after two seasons, and a revived Orioles club acquired the newer park to the north in 1916, renaming it Oriole Park, (Oriole Park V).
 The abandoned Oriole Park IV property became the site of a Billy Sunday tabernacle.

 Following the demise of the "Fed", the Baltimore professional baseball interests became a primary party in an antitrust legal suit filed against Major League Baseball and involving the Commissioner of Baseball.
 This resulted in the landmark 1922 U.S. Supreme Court decision, in Federal Baseball Club v.
 National League, that exempted baseball from antitrust laws.